LAS - YTO

 YYZ

-Use the UP Express train from YYZ to reach downtown Toronto in 25 minutes, avoiding traffic delays.
+Use the UP Express train from YYZ to downtown Toronto for a quick 25-minute ride, avoiding heavy traffic.

 Read more about YYZby Stefanie Waldek